Juan-Jones/blogsphere/content/blog/make-money-on-pinterest.md

 Step #3 (Create an Instagram account) – For those who don’t know, Instagram is a video-sharing social network service.
 This network is similar to TikTok.
 Even more, you can repost.
 Therefore, you’ll use the same strategy on Instagram as you used on TikTok.

+Here is an article that you might enjoy [TikTok Monetization Strategies](/blog/tiktok-monetization)
 #### FAQs

 A number of entrepreneurs are utilizing Pinterest as a resource to make money online.
 As a result, it has paid off.
 Not only can Pinterest help you boost your income.
 It can also help you drive traffic to your websites or blogs.